unitaryfoundation/jeff/README.md

 - Thinking beyond simple circuits will allow us to do new things and progress the field.

-Compilation and optimization of such programs is crucial to support quantum hardware execution, however current de-facto interchange formats (such as QIR, and OpenQASM) either lacks the explicit structure needed for advanced, high-level optimizations, or was not designed for program optimization.
+Compilation and optimization of such programs is crucial to support quantum hardware execution, however current de-facto interchange formats (such as QIR and OpenQASM) either aren't designed for quantum optimization — lacking the explicit structure needed for advanced high-level optimizations — nor tool-agnostic exchange, locking developers into particular toolchains like LLVM.

 ***This creates a bottleneck for collaboration and makes it difficult to develop and share sophisticated compiler passes.***

 Unlike other common quantum program formats, *Jeff* is not a human-readable source language or a low-level intermediate representation.
-It's an in-memory representation designed for high-performance compiler tools.
+It's an in-memory and serialized representation designed for high-performance compiler tools.

 Finally, the quantum software, compilation, and hardware development is evolving *rapidly*, and